-In this guide, we’re going to show you everything you need to know about the top northern California hot springs including where to find them on a map.
+In this guide we explain everything you need to know about visiting the hot springs in northern California, including where to find them on a map all based on our own experiences.
+Read more about us.

-Different Types Of Hot Springs
+Types Of Springs

-Before we get started, it’s important you know about the three different kinds of springs because depending on your taste, one option may be better suited to your needs.
+Before we get started, it’s important you know about the three different kinds of hot springs because depending on your taste, one option may be better suited to your needs.

 Here are three main types of hot springs we will discuss in this guide:

-• Natural Hot Spring – This is a naturally occurring spring heated by geothermal energy from earth’s interior.
+- Natural Hot Spring – This is a naturally occurring spring heated by geothermal energy from earth’s interior.
 You can basically think of these springs as hot holes in the ground and they are often found near active volcanic activity.

-• Man Made Tub – This type of spring often features a small wooden, ceramic or concrete tub fed by a naturally occurring hot spring.
+- Man Made Tub – This type of spring often features a small wooden, ceramic or concrete tub fed by a naturally occurring hot spring.
 These tubs are hybrid models because they are partially man made.

-• Mineral Pools – These large springs contain water filled with natural minerals such as calcium carbonate, magnesium sulfate, potassium, and sodium sulfate.
+- Mineral Pools – These large springs contain water filled with natural minerals such as calcium carbonate, magnesium sulfate, potassium, and sodium sulfate.
 Mineral pools are usually found within a hotel setting and require an entrance fee.
 Many of the resorts discussed later in this guide fall into this category.

 After visiting many hot springs throughout the world including an Onsen in Japan, we tend to prefer natural hot springs.
 We love the primitive setting because this is where we can truly relax.